OpenDSA/OpenDSA/RST/source/Intro.rst

 If you go through the exercise and *then* log in, the system should give you credit.

+**Seeing your credit and seeing your current score:**
+Most exercises or slideshows will give you visual confirmation when you have completed it.
+If you complete all exercises and slideshows for a module, the title line will show "Module Complete" in green.
+Also, the table of contents page should show a green checkmark beside the title of completed modules.
+You have to be logged in to see information about previous work.

+If you are logged in, when you click on your ID in the upper right corner of the page, you will see a list of exercises, your current score for the exercise, and the total points possible for the exercise.
+At the bottom of the page will be your current point total.
+Be aware that the data used by this page are only refreshed periodically (about every half hour), so recent work might not register there.

 **Slideshows:**
 Slideshows are controlled by the buttons at the top.
 "<" and ">" buttons will back up or advance by one slide, while "<<"